 Photo by UNclimatechange via Flickr

-Increasing public finance will be especially crucial in areas where private finance is insufficient for the pace and speed necessary, such as public services and infrastructure; research, development and commercialization of new technologies; reaching underserved and/or marginalized groups, and job training.
+Increasing public investment will be especially crucial in areas where private finance is insufficient for the pace and speed necessary, such as public services and infrastructure; research, development, demonstration and commercialization of new technologies; reaching underserved and/or marginalized groups; and job training.
 Early, targeted and large-scale public investments can also play a vital role in catalyzing and mobilizing shifts in the private sector.

 Importantly, governments will need to simultaneously increase investments in climate and nature, phase down subsidies and investments that are detrimental to the climate and environment, and create policies that discourage pollution and ecosystem damage.

-How much must we invest to safeguard our future?
-Estimates suggest that we should increase global public investment in climate measures to at least $1.31 trillion a year by 2030.
-We need to also increase financing to developing countries well beyond the current (unmet and insufficient) global commitment of $100 billion a year, triple investments in nature-based solutions, and increase biodiversity financial resources to at least $200 billion per year.
+Estimates suggest that global public investment in climate measures, from both domestic and international sources, should increase to at least $1.31 trillion a year by 2030Financing to developing countries should also increase to well beyond the recent global commitment of $300 billion a year and work toward $1.3 trillion, investments in nature-based solutions should triple, and biodiversity financial resources need to increase to at least $200 billion per year.

 To unleash the power of the public sector in achieving these climate and biodiversity goals, we need government leadership that reflects the urgency of climate action, persistent demand for accelerated change from civil society, public financial institutions designed for these goals, and coordinated monetary and fiscal policy to support large public investments.